North Macedonia

 Assesses the adequacy of safeguards in nationality laws to prevent and reduce statelessness, including facilitated routes to naturalisation for stateless people, and protections for otherwise stateless children born on the territory or to nationals abroad, foundlings and adopted children.
 Examines law, policy, and practice on birth registration, including access to late birth registration, and reduction measures taken by States to prevent and reduce in situ statelessness.
 Analyses provisions on deprivation of nationality and whether there are safeguards related to renunciation and deprivation of nationality to prevent statelessness from occurring.

+Stateless people with a residence permit may apply for nationality through naturalisation after six years’ legal residence, subject to other eligibility criteria.
 North Macedonian law contains some partial safeguards against childhood statelessness, but there are gaps.
 There is a safeguard for children born on the territory to stateless parents to automatically acquire nationality, but this focuses on the status of the parents rather than the statelessness of the child, so does not cover children born to parents who may have a nationality but cannot confer this to their child.
 The provision only applies to minors, which is a lower standard than in the 1961 Convention.
 Children adopted by or born abroad to North Macedonian nationals are protected from statelessness, as are foundlings.
 There is no legal provision preventing statelessness in the case of a North Macedonian child adopted abroad, though a safeguard is applied in policy and practice.
 There are significant barriers to birth registration, which disproportionately impact on Roma, Ashkaeli and Egyptian communities.
 The process relies on parents presenting at a registry office and being documented.
 Late registration is possible in law but is a very cumbersome procedure in practice that presents insurmountable barriers, particularly for marginalised communities.
 Four Universal Periodic Review recommendations have been received by the country on the issue of access to birth registration.
 The Government of North Macedonia has taken some partial steps towards reducing statelessness in recent years, including in relation to citizens of the former-Yugoslavia and people without personal documentation at risk of statelessness.
+There are no provisions ondeprivation of nationality.

 • Stateless people can apply for naturalisation after six years' legally and permanently residing in North Macedonia, which is accelerated in comparison to others.